ValkovD/StarterNator-Bank/README.md

    { if it throws this error ('react-scripts' is not recognized as an internal or external command) just cd into the client folder ant manually npm install
      if it still repeats the error manually install the react scripts with (npm install react-scripts --save) that should help
 4. To start both of the servers use npm run dev (from the root of the project) this will fire up the front react server and the back nodejs server
+5. PS.
+On search tab if you press search without any input you will see all the cars available